build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 ## Architecture

 The following architecture provides an overview of all the AWS resources and services that we will use to write real-time clickstream data to the Kafka cluster and consume it.
 We make use of AWS Fargate to deploy a container application that produces sample click stream data to the MSK Serverless cluster.
 The click stream data is consumed by an Apache Flink application running in Amazon Kinesis Data Analytics.
-The Kinesis Data Analytics application processes the clickstream data and writes it to Amazon OpenSearch Service for visualisation.
+More specifically, the Flink application processes the clickstream by *windowing*, which involves splitting the data stream into buckets of finite size.
+These windows are used to apply computations and analyze the data within each window.
+Finally, the resulting analyses are written to Amazon OpenSearch Service for visualisation.

 ![Architecture](images/architecture.jpg)